ge-tracker/basic-activity-log/README.md

 ## Description

-This Laravel 5 package provides a very easy to use solution to log the activities of the users of your Laravel 5 app.
+This Laravel package provides a very easy to use solution to log the activities of the users of your Laravel app.
 All the activities will be logged in a db-table.
 Optionally the activities can also be logged against the default Laravel Log Handler.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-### Note:

-If you're using Laravel 4, take a look at version 0.3.0 of this package.

 ## Postcardware